Greenfibres Ethical and Environmental Policy

-- To minimize packaging (and use only recycleable packaging when needed).
+To minimize packaging (and use only recyclable packaging when needed).
 (3)

-- Packaging is very wasteful.
+3. Packaging is very wasteful.
 Raw materials and energy are required during production, pollution is formed throughout the manufacturing process and transportation, and finally disposal is either in a landfill site or at an incineration plant.
 This is bad enough, but when you add the fact that a great deal of packaging is unnecessary or not even biodegradable (when environmentally sound options are available) then the picture is far worse.
 At Greenfibres, we are very serious about minimizing our use of packaging.
 That which we do use is predominantly biodegradable, reusable and recyclable.
-The small amount of plastic we use in our packaging (approx. 3% of all packaging used by us) is often re-used from other origins.
+The small amount of plastic we use in our packaging is often reused from other origins.
 We encourage our suppliers to take a responsible approach to packaging and have lobbied for biodegradable packaging alternatives since the mid-1990s.

-- we use co-operative service providers (we use the Phone Co-op as our telephone company)
+we use co-operative service providers – the Phone Co-op

-- we use local companies where possible (we use local accountants, cardboard recyclers, printers and reprographic companies)
+we use local companies where possible – local accountants, cardboard recyclers, printers etc.

-- Greenfibres participates in a number of organizations and forums where issues relating to organic fibres are discussed and promoted.
-These include: The Soil Association; The Fair Trade Foundation; the Pesticide Action Network UK; the Environmental Justice Foundation; Labour Behind the Label; the Organic Trade Association; the Organic Fiber Council and the International Association of the Natural Textile Industry.
-Greenfibres also supports the activities of other organizations, including: the Transition Towns and Transition Network; Landscope; Women’s Environmental Network; the UK Biodynamic Association and others through donations of time and money which amount to approximately 10% of annual profits.
-The Greenfibres catalogue has information about organic textile matters and directs ethical customers to appropriate web sites and research sources.
+6. Greenfibres participates in a number of organizations and forums where issues relating to organic fibres are discussed and promoted.
+These include: the Soil Association, the Fair Trade Foundation, Pesticide Action Network UK, Environmental Justice Foundation, Global Organic Textiles Standards, Labour Behind the Label, and the Organic Trade Board.
+Greenfibres also supports the activities of other organisations, including the Transition Towns and Transition Network; the UK Biodynamic Association and others through donations of time and money which amount to approximately 10% of annual profits.
+The Greenfibres catalogue has information about organic textile matters and directs ethical customers to appropriate websites and research sources.

-This document was written in November 1996 and subject to a bi-annual review (last done April 2011)
+This document was first written in November 1996 and subject to a bi-annual review (last done October 2016).